hipstina/ipa-api/README.md

 - [ ] Archived

 ## Product Description
-This is a web app for filtering beers by style , ABV, and IBU.
-It was built in vanilla JS, HTML, and CSS.
+This is a web app for filtering beers by style, ABV, and IBU.
+It was built with vanilla JS, HTML, and CSS.

 I pulled data from https://punkapi.com/.
 PunkAPI is a free and open source project.